hargoniX/master/thesis/thesis.typ

 stores which polymorphic constant each monomorphized constant is derived from.

 In the implemented encoding pipeline, none of the pipeline steps ever leaves Lean's own expression representation.
-This has three main advantages.
-First, all pipeline steps can make use of Lean's powerful metaprogramming API for type inference, reduction, working with binders, etc. Second, the Lean kernel is able to verify that each of the pipeline steps did at least produce something type correct.
+This has several benefits.
+For one, all pipeline steps can make use of Lean's powerful metaprogramming API for type inference, reduction, working with binders, etc. Furthermore, the Lean kernel is able to verify that each of the pipeline steps did at least produce something type correct.
 This is useful for finding bugs while making changes to the implementation.
 However, type checking can make the system slow during actual use and can thus be disabled with an option.
 Lastly, Lean makes it very easy to build fast